Hamilton Field Novato (94949) Real Estate & Buyer Guide

 • History + identity: the former airfield has preserved historic character and regional significance

 • Newer Homes: Construction of homes began at Hamilton in 1999 (in Southgate) with the majority of homes being completed by 2006.
 Hamilton Landing came later.
-So, the homes have modern design and infrastructure relative to the vast majority homes in Marin County.
+So, the homes have modern design and infrastructure relative to the vast majority of homes in Marin County.

 • Construction Note: the vast majority of homes in Hamilton utilize slab-on-grade foundations.
-This can impact flexibility and cost related to plumbing changes during remodels (e.g., the water and drainage pipers are embedded in the concrete foundation).
+This can impact flexibility and cost related to plumbing changes during remodels (e.g., the water and drainage pipes are embedded in the concrete foundation).

 • Personal Experience in 2026: during my 20+ years selling and touring these homes, I have never witnessed evidence of noticeable settling in any Hamilton Home (which is common in older slab-on-grade homes throughout Marin).

-Want to experience what it's like in Hamilton Field, here is our 12-minute driving tour:
+Want to experience what it's like in Hamilton Field?
+Here is our 12-minute driving tour:

-What locals Mean by “Hamilton Field”
+What Locals Mean by "Hamilton Field"

 You'll see several names used interchangeably: